microsoft/azure-spring-boot/azure-spring-boot-samples/azure-cosmosdb-spring-boot-sample/README.md

 ## Overview
-This sample project demonstrates how to use Azure DocumentDB via Spring Boot Starter `azure-documentdb-spring-boot-starter` to store data in and retrieve data from your Azure Cosmos DB by using the DocumentDB API.
+This sample project demonstrates how to use Azure CosmosDB via Spring Boot Starter `azure-cosmosdb-spring-boot-starter` to store data in and retrieve data from your Azure Cosmos DB.

 ## Prerequisites